thecolombian/credit-risk-classification/README.md

 ### Visualization

-To visualize the classification performance, we plotted a 3D graph representing the precision, recall, and F1 scores for each class (healthy and high-risk loans).
+To visualize the classification performance, we plotted a 3D graph representing each class's precision, recall, and F1 scores (healthy and high-risk loans).
 This visualization helps us understand the trade-offs between precision and recall in predicting loan status.

 Additionally, we plotted a 2D line chart to show the trends of the classification metrics, making it easier to interpret the model's effectiveness across different categories.
 These visualizations offer insights into the model's performance in various scenarios and help fine-tune loan approval decision-making strategies.

+### Overview of the Analysis

+### Explain the purpose of the analysis:
+The report details that the purpose was to use machine learning to predict the likelihood of a loan being classified as low-risk or high-risk, helping financial institutions make better lending decisions.

+### Explain what financial information the data was on and what you needed to predict:
+The report mentions that the data includes financial features like loan_size, borrower_income, total_debt, and other metrics, with the target variable being loan_status (0 for healthy loans and 1 for high-risk loans).
+Provide basic information about the variables you were trying to predict: While it doesn't explicitly provide value_counts, it mentions the primary target variable (loan_status) and provides context for the other features.

+### Describe the stages of the machine learning process:
+The report breaks down the analysis into preprocessing, splitting data, model selection, and evaluation.
+Briefly touch on any methods you used: The paper specifies LogisticRegression as the chosen model and explains why it was selected.
+Results

+The report uses bullet points to describe the accuracy, precision, and recall scores for the logistic regression model:

+It provides detailed results for accuracy (99.26%), precision, recall, and F1 scores for both healthy and high-risk loans.

+### Summary
+### Summarize the results of the machine learning models:

+The report highlights that the LogisticRegression model performs exceptionally well in predicting healthy loans and effectively identifies high-risk loans.
+Include a recommendation on the model to use: It recommends the logistic regression model due to its balance between precision and recall.

+### Does performance depend on the problem we are trying to solve?:
+The report discusses how precision is critical when avoiding risky loans and how recall is vital for approving as many eligible loans as possible, depending on the institution's priorities.